edsonamancio/effective-octo-couscous/README.md

 # effective-octo-couscous
-I am new to Java development and I love it...
+I am new to Java development.